 An important aspect of social selling requires changing how you view social media.
 Social media focuses on marketing.
 Social networking, which will eventually lead to more social selling, requires a different mindset and a different level of engagement.

-Use social networks to find your buyers, listen to their problems, and to relate, connect and engage with them.
+Use social networks to find your buyers, listen to their problems, and relate, connect, and engage with them.
 Your social network, in other words, will tell you what they want.
 Your social media followers will simply read your post, maybe click on a link, and move on their way without ever letting you know how to best serve them.

 Social selling at its root involves social listening for sales signals.